FAQs for PhD Program

 The minimum residency requirement is three years, but students generally finish in five to six years.

-Students are required to take six graduate level courses, including Molecular Biology (BIOL 105b), Mechanisms of Cell Function (BIOL 103b), Proseminar (BIOL 200a) and three electives.
+Students are required to take six graduate level courses, including Molecular Biology (BIOL 105b), Mechanisms of Cell Function (BIOL 103b), Proseminar (BIOL 200a) Data analysis (BIOL 107) and two electives.
 In addition, all students must take the Graduate Student Research Seminars (BIOL 350) each semester, Topics in Molecular Genetics and Development Journal Club each semester, and Responsible Conduct of Research (CONT 300b) or equivalent.

 All MCB PhD students are expected to create a new body of knowledge relevant to their field.
 Students will join a laboratory at the end of their first year and formally conduct an original investigation under the guidance and mentorship of their thesis advisor.
 Students will write a dissertation of their results and are expected to have at least one first-author paper accepted or published in a quality journal at the time of their thesis defense.